ModECI/Website/Community.md

 **April 9, 2021**

-The ModECI team hosted their third domain-specific focus group workshop, working with the quantum computing community.
+The ModECI team hosted their fourth domain-specific focus group workshop, working with the quantum computing community.
 The objective of this workshop was to explore the capacity for MDF to use quantum technology.
 The group identified several areas for convergence and collaborative efforts were solidified.

 Attendees
 - Dr. Lev Bishop, IBM